 Although many people with FASD have an IQ within the “normal” or even “high” range, many are not able to function as expected for their age.
 In other words, they may have average IQ, but below average adaptive function.
 IQ is often used to determine if a person is eligible for services and support.
 As a result, many people with FASD struggle to find the supports they need (University of Alberta, 2018).

 Children with FASD can repeat things well but they often have difficulty understanding what is being said and expressing how they are feeling.
-Challenging behaviour can be your child telling you that something is wrong, but they do not have the ability to express what is wrong at that point in time.
+Challenging behaviour can manifest when your child attempts to tell you that something is wrong, but they do not have the ability to express themselves at that point in time.